Septic System Rehabilitation and Sewer Connection Program

 Yonkers - Home Improvement Loan Program

-This program is designed to assist city residents correct health, safety and code violations, provide energy conservation and certain exterior repairs to homes.
+This program is designed to assist city residents correct health, safety and code violations, and provide energy conservation and certain exterior repairs to homes.
 Income and program guidelines are determined by the U.S. Department of Housing and Urban Development.

 City of Yonkers